wp-plugins/sensei-lesson-timer/readme.txt

 = Can I set a value of less then one minute?  =

-No. Values are set in 1 minute incraments.
+No. Values are set in 1 minute increments.

 == Screenshots ==